Can Kids Use Adult Toothpaste? A Guide for Parents

 Summary: can kids use regular toothpaste?

-No, kids should not use adult toothpaste unless directed to by a pediatric dentist.
+No, children, including babies, should not use adult toothpaste unless directed to by a pediatric dentist."

 Unlike how adults can use kids toothpaste, it is best for kids to use a children's toothpaste specifically formulated for them.